Skip to Content

 Smoking Bratwurst

 Step 4 – Continue cooking for the remainder of time and then remove.
 Check internal temperature to ensure they are fully cooked inside.
-This meat smoking chart shows pork needs to be at 180 degrees to be safe.
+Pork brats need to be at 160 degrees to be safe so remove once that is achieved and allow to rest before slicing for at least 5 minutes.

 Then enjoy your smoked brats!